ocaml/opam/doc/pages/Manual.md

 - <a id="opamfield-available">`available: [ <filter> ]`</a>:
   can be used to add constraints on the OS and other global variables.
-  In case the filter doesn't evaluete to `true`, the package is disabled.
+  In case the filter doesn't evaluate to `true`, the package is disabled.

     This field is evaluated before request solving or any actions take place ;
     it can only refer to global variables, since it shouldn't depend on the